Amazing 3 Step Guide To Social Media Influencers

 >>Tip: Start with high ranking blogs and websites

-Be sure to look beyond the the first page of the search results!
+Be sure to look beyond the the first page of the search results though!

-For example, let’s say I am searching for B2B influencers in the “enterprise storage” in the technology industry.
+For example, let’s say I am searching for “enterprise storage” influencers in the technology industry.

-Two well known influencers are found several pages down in the search results (yes, I’ve worked with these guys before on behalf of clients).
+Two well known influencers are found several pages down in the search results.

 The first is Stephen Foskett: